Forspoken: Sales

 In Japan, the PlayStation 5 version of Forspoken sold 29,055 physical units during its first week of release, making it the third best-selling retail game in the country.
 In the UK, Forspoken debuted at number four on the physical sales chart.
 In Europe, the game debuted at number 11 on the European Monthly Charts.
 In the US it was the seventh best-selling game in the country in January 2023.

-In February 2023, during a financial results briefing, Square Enix president Yosuke Matsuda said sales of the game had been "lacklustre" and it along with the rest of the Square Enix portfolio that month posed a "considerable downside risk to [their] FY2023/3 earnings", attributing this to "challenging" reviews.
-Square Enix president Yosuke Matsuda also praised the game to investors, noting that "the game has also received positive feedback on its action features, including its parkour and combat capabilities".
+In February 2023, during a financial results briefing, Square Enix president Yosuke Matsuda said sales of the game had been "lacklustre" and it along with the rest of the Square Enix portfolio that month posed a "considerable downside risk to [their] FY2023/3 earnings", attributing this to "challenging" reviews, however he also noted that it received some positive feedback.